rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 8. Specify the following configuration for the file share:

--   File Share UNC Path: **Uuse the public IP from your file server noted earlier.**.
+-   File Share UNC Path: **Use the public IP from your file server noted earlier**.

 -   File Share Owner: **fileshareowner**